xiye17/ExplSelection/README.md

 # ExplSelection
-Explanation Selection Using Unlabeled Data for In-Context Learning
+Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting